Functions of nucleotides in biochemistry

 β-Alanine may be used to synthesize carnosine

 While numerous biological activities have been proposed for carnosine, the most important one is likely to buffer the lactic acid that accumulates in skeletal muscle during anaerobic exercise.
 The pKa value of carnosine is very close to the physiological intracellular pH, which maximizes buffer capacity.
 Carnosine and its methylated analogue ophidine are highly abundant (40–50 mM) in the muscle tissue of whales.
-Most likely, this large buffer capacity helps the whales to sustain extended periods of anaerobic muscle metabolism during their dives to the deep .
+This large buffer capacity likely helps the whales to sustain extended periods of anaerobic muscle metabolism during their dives to the deep .

 Synthesis of deoxyribonucleotides